6.12.2023

 Introduction

-Encryption is required by many web sites and various network services (VPN, mail, cups, etc.) today.
-It's easy to issue a Let's Encrypt certificate using utilities like certbot or acme.sh.
+Encryption is a mandatory part of many web sites and various network services (VPN, mail, cups, etc.) today.
+It's straightforward to issue a Let's Encrypt certificate using utilities like certbot or acme.sh.
 On many servers, we use the acme.sh utility, but it is essential problem with restarting servers after certificate renewal.
 It's not complicated, but it is poorly documented and no one really knows how to do it.

 Brief how-to